-When you get a list of results back from a query, the first element is always the most recently created object (transaction, subscription, etc.).
+When you get a list of results back from a query in production, the first element is always the most recently created object (transaction, subscription, etc.).

 Searches return a

 ResourceCollection which can be iterated over like a list.

 search_results = braintree.Transaction.search([ braintree.TransactionSearch.amount <= "20.00" ]) for transaction in search_results.items: print(transaction.id)

 To optimize the processing of large searches, data is retrieved from the server lazily.